IvanGiacomoni/Iot-Individual-Assignments/README.md

 - Unit of measurement: parts per million
 - Temperature measurement range: [100, 10000] ppm
 - Periodicity of the measurements: 2 seconds

+The MQ-2 sensor is an analog sensor, and it is made up of four pins:

+- VCC pin for the power supply voltage of 5V
+- AOUT pin for the analog exit
+- DOUT pin for the digital exit (we will not use it)
+- GND pin for the connection to ground

 Below we can see an image of the MQ-2 sensor: